 BFE Early Career Prize

-In terms of eligibility, the BFE follows an adapted version of the Arts & Humanities Research Council definition of early career researcher as: an individual who is within eight years of the award of their PhD or equivalent professional training, or an individual who is within four years of their first permanent academic appointment (e.g. lectureship).
-These durations exclude any period of career break, e.g. for family care or health reasons.
+In terms of eligibility, the BFE has adapted the Arts & Humanities Research Council’s definition of an early career researcher as an individual who is EITHER: within eight years of their PhD viva/defence or completing an equivalent professional training; OR within six years of their first full- or part-time research and/or teaching appointment.
+The above time restrictions can exclude any period of career break for family care or health reasons.

-Nominations should be accompanied by the article and abstract, as well as a CV or other piece of evidence that proves eligibility.
-These documents must be submitted electronically to the chair of the prize committee in pdf format.
-The 2022 competition is now closed, with the call for the 2024 competition due to be announced in Autumn 2023.
+Nominations should be accompanied by the article/book chapter and an abstract, as well as a CV or other piece of evidence that proves eligibility.
+These documents must be submitted electronically in pdf format to the Prizes Officer, Amanda Villepastour (VillepastourAVatCardiff.ac.uk).
+Any queries about the prize can also be sent to this email address.

 2022 BFE Early Career Prizewinner: Dr Tamara Turner